fathxvn/nexadesk/README.md

 - Access the staff ticket workspace.
 - View all tickets from the staff ticket list.
 - View assigned tickets.
-- If using the assigned ticket page, see only tickets assigned to themselves.
+- On the assigned ticket page, see tickets assigned to themselves.
 - View ticket details.
 - Add comments.
 - Add staff-only internal notes.